SAP-samples/cloud-btp-cli-api-codejam/exercises/03-autocomplete-and-exploration/README.md

 ## Set up autocomplete

 In the output from `btp help` you'll have already seen how to do this: `btp enable autocomplete`.
 Asking for help on this (`btp enable autocomplete --help` or `btp help enable autocomplete`) will give you lots of details, one of which is that you need to specify the shell for which to enable the autocomplete feature.
-Within our Dev Space in App Studio, we're enjoying The-One-True-Shell™, i.e. [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) :-).
+Within our Dev Space in App Studio (and also in the container if you're taking that route) we're enjoying The-One-True-Shell™, i.e. [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) :-).

 👉 Set up autocomplete now, selecting `/home/user/.bashrc` (option 2) for the RCFile: